Josip Stadler

+Biography

 Early life and education

 Stadler was born in Slavonski Brod in the Habsburg monarchy (present-day Croatia).
 His parents, Đuro and Marija (née Balošić) were hatmakers.
 His father's ancestors were originally christened Jews from Upper Austria.

 Early in life, he lost both parents.
 He was taken care of by the Oršić family.
-He started his education in Slavonski Brod, and continued it, under the patronage of cardinal Juraj Haulik, in Požega and Zagreb where he attended gymnasium.
+He started his education in Slavonski Brod, and continued it, under the patronage of cardinal Juraj Haulik, in Požega and Zagreb where he attended Classical gymnasium.
 In Rome he attended the Pontifical Gregorian University where he attained a doctorate in philosophy and theology.

 Career

 Stadler was ordained a priest in Rome on June 6, 1868, after which he returned to Zagreb where he worked as a professor at a seminary and later a university professor at the Catholic Faculty of Theology of the University of Zagreb.

 In 1881, the Catholic Church hierarchy in Bosnia and Herzegovina was reinstated after nearly seven centuries, when the last bishop of Bosnia was evicted by Bosnian ban Matej Ninoslav and left Bosnia for Đakovo.
 Pope Leo XIII named Stadler as the first archbishop of Vrhbosna in Sarajevo.
 Under his direction, the Cathedral of Jesus' Heart was built, along with the seminary and church of Sts.
 Cyril and Methodius.
 In Travnik he helped build the gymnasium and seminary, as well as many churches and women's seminaries throughout the country.

 Stadler founded the women's order of the Servants of the Infant Jesus with the intention of helping impoverished and abandoned children and others.
 He sent a plea to Vienna, to Franziska Lechner to send nuns to Sarajevo.
-He formed the orphanages Betlehem and Egipat for children and a home for the elderly.
+With help of Ivana Zorman, hedmistress of orphanage in Trieste he formed the orphanages Betlehem and Egipat for children and a home for the elderly.

-Role in anti-Serb pogrom in Sarajevo in 1914

-Right after the assassination of Archduke Franz Ferdinand of Austria, mobs of Croats and Bosnian Muslims started anti-serb riots in Sarajevo, leading to divisions unprecedented in the city's history.
-Later that night, an agreement was reached between the provincial government of Bosnia and Herzegovina led by Oskar Potiorek, Sarajevo city police and Štadler with his assistant Ivan Šarić to eradicate the "subversive elements of this land."

-The city government issued a proclamation and invited population of Sarajevo to "fulfill their holy duty and clean their city of the shame through eradication of the subversive elements."
-It was printed on the posters which were distributed and displayed over the city during that night and tomorrow early morning, which signaled the continuation of the pogrom.
-Two Serbs were killed on the first day of the demonstrations, and many were attacked, while numerous houses, shops and institutions owned by Serbs were razed or pillaged.
+He argued that Bosnia and Herzegovina should be integrated into a greater Croatian state.
+Stadler invited Serbs to engage in a theological discussion and to consider the possibility of unifying the two churches, but his proposal was firmly rejected.